Lwyrup/Lwyrup.github.io/_posts/2017-06-02-search-app-angular.md

 </html>
 ```

-Thats all it takes, no convoluted long method to match, check, and so on.
+That's all it takes, no convoluted long method to match, check, and so on.
 It's actually really cool how easy the filter filter makes this.
 So the filter looks at our person objects and checks if the properties contain the value of our search variable.
 It looks at the first name, last name, and the bio!
 So you can search 'wwe' and stone cold will show up!

 The last functionality we'll add will be dynamically generating the selected person.
 Deja vu, we're using another directive.
 This directive is ng-click, and can be essentially acts as click event listener.
 When an element with the ng-click directive is clicked it will execute the expression defined.